Account settings and security

 *October 7th, 2024*

-Incidents can now be created manually, this feature allows you to easily track and manage incidents that are not automatically detected by uptime monitoring checks.
+Incidents can now be created manually.
+This feature allows you to easily track and manage incidents that are not automatically detected by uptime monitoring checks.

 ## Phare for good